Alejandro Balde: Club career

-Born in Barcelona, Catalonia, to a Bissau-Guinean father and a Dominican mother, Balde joined Barcelona in 2011 at the age of eight after coming up through ranks at Espanyol.
+Born in Barcelona, Catalonia, to a Dominican mother and Bissau-Guinean father, Balde joined Barcelona in 2011 at the age of eight after coming up through ranks at Espanyol.
 In July 2021, he signed a contract renewal with Barcelona until 2024 with a release clause of 500 million euros.

 Balde impressed during pre-season in the summer 2021, and began the new campaign as Jordi Alba's primary back-up at the Camp Nou.
 He sat on the bench for the opening match against Real Sociedad and the next game against Athletic Bilbao.
-On 14 September 2021, he played his first official match for Barcelona's first team replacing Alba in the 74th minute of a 3–0 loss to Bayern Munich in the group stage of the UEFA Champions League.
+On 14 September, he played his first official match for Barcelona's first team replacing Alba in the 74th minute of a 3–0 loss to Bayern Munich in the group stage of the UEFA Champions League.

 From the start of the 2022–23 season, Balde was given a more prominent role by coach Xavi, starting in more league matches than Jordi Alba and receiving more minutes in important matches.
-On 14 May 2023, he scored his first goal for the club in a 4–2 away win over Espanyol, where his team secured the league title.
+On 14 May, he scored his first goal for the club in a 4–2 away win over Espanyol, where his team secured the league title.

-On 20 September 2023, it was announced that Balde would sign a new contract at the club until 2028, with the buyout clause set at €1 billion.
+On 20 September, it was announced that Balde would sign a new contract at the club until 2028, with the buyout clause set at €1 billion.
 On 24 January 2024, he suffered a hamstring injury in his right leg, having to undergo surgery after leaving the pitch in tears against Athletic Bilbao in the Copa del Rey quarterfinals, which Barcelona lost 4–2, and ending up missing the rest of the season.

 On 12 January 2025, Balde scored his first El Clásico goal in the 2025 Supercopa de España final, scoring Barcelona's fourth goal in an eventual 5–2 victory.

 International career

-Balde is of Dominican and Bissau-Guinean descent through his mother and father respectively and was eligible to play for Guinea-Bissau or Spain, but pledged allegiance to La Roja.
+Balde is of Dominican descent through his mother and was eligible to play for Dominican Republic or Spain, but pledged allegiance to La Roja.
 He received a surprise call-up to the Spain national team two days before the start of the 2022 FIFA World Cup, as Valencia left-back José Gayà had injured his ankle in the training camp.
 On 23 November 2022, he made his first international appearance in a 7–0 win against Costa Rica, substituting for Jordi Alba in the 64th minute.

 Style of play

 Balde is known for his pace, dribbling, and attacking contributions.
+He frequently pushes forward on the attack, overlapping the left flank to allow Barcelona's left-wingers to drift inside.
 His speed is also a great asset for him when he carries the ball through opposition lines.